Iona Preparatory School: Wrestling

+qualifiers, 65 Sectional place winners, 11 Section Champions, 5 NYSPHSAA State place winner and 2 NYSPHSAA Champion.
+The program currently has 3 other assistant coaches, John Degl who joined the Iona Prep staff in 2017, Nick Cipriano who joined the Iona Prep staff in 2019, and Eric Fama.

 Other sports

-The school has won numerous golfing championships.
-The Gaels have been successful in the CHSAA hockey league, only losing two league games, and consistently being ranked on the Journal News' Top 5 teams.
-They team had a very successful campaign in the 2007–08 season, winning the regular season championship, as well as the CHSHL championship 3–2 in OT in a best-of-three series over arch-rival Archbishop Stepinac High School.

-The rowing and wrestling teams have experienced victories over rival Fordham Prep.
-In 2009, the rowing team fielded three Division I college recruits, and placed 2nd in the state in the Sr. 4+ to go along with a state championship in the Jr. 4+.

 The 2009 varsity basketball team finished with a 26–2 record.
 Head coach Victor Quirolo, who was also Iona's varsity football coach, a team that went a perfect 12-0 and won the CHSFL AAA Championship, led his squad to victory in the City Catholic High School and the State Catholic High School Championships.